How to Measure Internet Marketing ROI

 Your web site has value-generating goals– something that helps grow your organization.

-These goals should be in line with larger organizational goals, and may include:- Generate leads
+These goals should be in line with larger organizational goals, and may include:

 - Generate interest in a product or service